gbv/validation-server/README.md

 ### Formats

-A format, as specified in array `formats` of [configuration](#configuration) must be a JSON Object with keys:
+Data formats are described in this service as JSON Object with keys:

-* `id` format identifier
+- `id` mandatory format identifier
-* `title` optional title
+- `title` optional title
-* `short` optional short title
+- `short` optional short title
+- `homepage` optional URL with information about the format
-* `mimetype` optional content type
+- `mimetype` optional content type
-* `base` optional identifier of a base format (e.g. `json` for JSON-based formats)
+- `base` optional identifier of a base format (e.g. `json` for JSON-based formats)
-* `schemas` an optional array of schemas, each with
+- `schemas` an optional array of schemas, each with
-  * `version` optional version number or name (set to `"default"` if missing)
+  - `version` optional version number or name (set to `"default"` if missing)
-  * `type` Schema type (identifier of a schema language, e.g. `json-schema`)
+  - `type` Schema type (identifier of a schema language, e.g. `json-schema`)
-  * `url` where to retrieve the schema file from
+  - `url` where to retrieve the schema file from
+- `for` identifier or list of identifiers of base format(s) of formats defined by this schema language (only for [schema formats](#schema-languages))

+ of the base format that is tailored by the schema language (e.g. regular expressions are for character sequences)

-A JSON Schema to validate configuration is included at [`config/schema.json`](config/schema.json).
+A JSON Schema of this object is included in the configuration schema at [`config/schema.json`](config/schema.json).

 API endpoint [/formats](#get-formats) can be used to list formats supported by an instance of validation service.

 ### Schema Languages

-Some formats are also schema languages (aka schema types).
-Records in a schema language (aka schemas) define other data formats that all share a common base format.
+Schem languages (also known as schema formats or schema types) are data formats used to define other data formats.
+Formats defined by a schema language all share a common base format.
 For instance JSON Schema is a schema language to define JSON-based formats, XML Schema is a schema language to define XML-based formats, and regular expressions can be used as schema language to describe character-based formats.
+Schema languages must reference this base formats with description key `for`.

 This service supports some known schema languages:

-* JSON Schema (`json-schema`)
+- JSON Schema (`json-schema`)
-  * Supports `draft-04`, `draft-06`, and `draft-07`
+  - Supports `draft-04`, `draft-06`, and `draft-07`
-  * Supports format keywords from <https://github.com/ajv-validator/ajv-formats> and <https://github.com/luzlab/ajv-formats-draft2019>
+  - Supports format keywords from <https://github.com/ajv-validator/ajv-formats> and <https://github.com/luzlab/ajv-formats-draft2019>

-* XML Schema (*not implemented yet*)
+- XML Schema (*not implemented yet*)

-* ...
+- ...

-These schema languages are automatically included as [formats](#formats) with an additional key:
+Schema languages are automatically included as [formats](#formats) with an additional key `for` at API endpoint [/formats](#get-formats).
+API endpoint [/types](#get-types) only lists schema language supported by this service instance.

-* `for` identifier (or list of identifiers) of the base format that is tailored by the schema language (e.g. regular expressions are for character sequences)

-API endpoint [/types](#get-types) can be used to list schema languages supported by an instance of validation service.

 ### See Also